-- Worksheets: Submit four poems, no more than 10 pages in all, or 10-15 pages of prose for faculty and peer review.
+- Worksheets: Submit four poems, no more than 10 pages in all, or a prose piece of up to 4000 words for faculty and peer review.

 - Peer Review: Prepare detailed comments on all manuscripts in workshop group.